 The Golden Gate Bridge is a top tourist attraction, an architectural marvel, and an iconic symbol of California.
-With its striking beauty, rich history, and surrounding natural landscapes, the Golden Gate Bridge captivates visitors from around the world.
+Its striking beauty, rich history, and surrounding natural landscapes captivate visitors from around the world.

 At the bridge, there is so much history, beauty, and culture to explore.
-In order for you to make the most of your visit to the Golden Gate Bridge, we’ve delved into the best attractions at and nearby the iconic landmark.
+For you to make the most of your visit to the Golden Gate Bridge, we’ve delved into the best attractions at and near the iconic landmark.

 Table of Contents